Quality Assurance and Enhancement

 At Moray House School of Education and Sport we gather information on teaching and learning through four principal channels.

-- Student Views, through course evaluations and Staff Student Liaison Committees (SSLCs)
+- Student Views, through course evaluations and Staff Student Liaison Committees (SSLCs) and student survey

 - Staff Views, through course monitoring and annual programme monitoring / reviewing